 After you’ve left the slow cooker to do the hard work for a few hours, you can let the urge to open up and take a closer sniff get the better of you (it smells amazing as it’s cooking, it’s torture but in a good way!).
 The pork is meltingly tender – you can probably see how easily it falls apart as soon as you touch it with a fork.

 This pork will go with pretty much any typical Southern sides – here I paired it with some collard greens and homemade biscuits, but take your pick from these or eg a simple coleslaw, creamed corn, beans, mashed potato or sweet potato.
 Biscuits (like these parsnip buttermilk biscuits) are much easier to make than you might think, plus you can make them ahead and/or make extra when you make them and freeze them to use another time.
 You just cut the biscuits, place on baking sheets/trays, then transfer to a freezer bag once they are frozen.
 You can then bake them when you are ready – you can put them in the pre-heated oven from frozen with an extra couple minutes baking time than you would do when fresh.

 I’m sharing this recipe as part of this week’s Weekday Supper.
 All the recipes are focussed on make-ahead ideas for when it can be hard to all eat together; you can see all the other ideas below.
 This slow cooker BBQ pork fits right in, as it will easily keep warm and re-heat as needed.
 If you have biscuits and collards as sides, they will also re-heat without an issue.
 Coleslaw is another great option for different meal times as it keeps well.
 Overall this is a delicious meal, that’s also perfect for busy mid-week nights.

-- approz 1.5-2lb bone-in country-style pork ribs or other pork cut (see above)
+- 1.5 lb pork approz 1.5-2lb bone-in country-style pork ribs or other pork cut (see notes in post)

 See all the Weekday Supper ideas being shared this week: